airbnb/css/javascript.md

-Why?
+>❓Why?
 It’s easier to tell which properties are using the shorthand.